Artist statement

 The installations, robots and apparatuses that I design and construct myself are positioned just beyond the borders of the functional and rational logic of technology.
 For example, Newton’s Buddha, a perpetual motion machine kept in swing by a beckoning cat, Uruca Caliandrum, a robotic hairbrush crawling to the sunrise, Düsen nach Jägerart, a possessed executive chair that rotates around itself, Definitions of the Undefined, an encyclopaedia in which definitions of UFOs have been compiled from various encyclopaedias around the world, or Kruzifix, du weißt schon…, a crucified robot designed to show correlations between theology and technology or convert artificially intelligent robots to Christianity.

-Inspired by Charles Ford’s witzenschaftliche Weltbetrachtung (jokey view of the world), I take a humorous approach in building creatures and apparatuses that disturb the sleep of scientific reason and tickle the feet of figures of thought of technological determinism, revealed, for instance, in the idea of the technological singularity where technology subjugates humanity.
-Humour and wit as a form of resistance to the functionalism of the Lebenswelt (life-world) in the “practical” sense.
-Seen in this light, my works are poetic attempts on the other side of meaningful logic, efforts to liquidate factual reality in the idling of its remote-controlled automatism, in the hope that they will pose questions contrary to the rule of purpose or, more precisely, subordination to utility, because unquestioned the useless is pitted.
+In my sculptures, objects and installations, the functional and rational logic of technology is counteracted with humour and wit.
+For me, a form of resistance against the functionalism of the Lebenswelt (life-world) in the “practical” sense.
+Seen in this light, my works are poetic attempts beyond meaningful logic, efforts to liquidate factual reality in the idling of its remote-controlled automatism.
+This is done in the hope that the works will pose questions against the domination of purpose or, more precisely, subordination to utility, because unquestioned the useless is peeved.